CapsAdmin/goluwa/README.md

-Goluwa is a game engine (3d) written in LuaJIT.
-It uses LuaJIT's FFI api to bind OpenGL and all the available extensions.
+Goluwa is a game engine written in LuaJIT.
+It includes high level libraries to render graphics (opengl), play audio (openal soft), handle input, networking and much more.
+3D is the main interest but 2D is also important.

-A lot of the low level libraries are made by parsing header data.
-So functions like "FT_Set_Char_Index" become "freetype.SetCharIndex" automatically to keep the style consistent.

 The coding style is inspired by Garry's Mod (so also Source Engine), CryEngine and SFML.